ironhack-dev-squad-107/lab-javascript-clue/README.md

 ### House Rooms

-The game board represents the layout of a mansion and features fifteen different rooms:
+The game board represents the blueprints of a mansion and features fifteen different rooms:

 - Dining room
 - Conservatory